 Sharing documents online is second nature to most of us.
-We need to share documents to demonstrate the work we have done, to get comments and feedback, to enable us to collaborate with our colleagues, partners and consultants and sometimes to get our boss to sign, scan and send us back the document so that we can record another successful sale.
+We need to share documents to demonstrate the work we have done, to get comments and feedback, to enable us to collaborate with our colleagues, partners, and consultants, and sometimes to get our boss to sign, scan and send us back the document so that we can record another successful sale.

 2. Google Drive

-Google Drive enables you to save and share upto 15 GB of free data so you can easily upload your documents, irrespective of whether they are spreadsheets, word files or presentations, copy the link of that file and share it with others.
-No need to constantly attach the same document to multiple emails and clog up the limited space you have from your provider, just share the link.
-There are limitations however.
-Documents must be no more than 1,024,000 characters regardless of number of pages and font size and no more than 50 mb if converted to Google Docs.
-If you are sharing spreadsheets then they can’t have more than 400,000 cells with a maximum of 256 columns per sheet and no more than 100 mb.
+While Google Drive works fine for sharing day-to-day files, they ain't good for business deals as the documents must be no more than 1,024,000 characters regardless of the number of pages and font size and no more than 50 MB if converted to Google Docs.
+Spreadsheets can’t have more than 400,000 cells with a maximum of 256 columns per sheet and no more than 100 MB in size.
 As for file size restrictions, they cannot be more than 10 GB per file.

 3. MS Office Live

-MS Office Live is a recent addition.
-It is essentially copying the model of Google Drive by allowing users to save their documents on OneDrive and allowing them to share these with users.
-If you run out of space in your free Google Docs account then I suggest you use the free 15GB provided by Microsoft for document sharing.
-As for file size restrictions, they cannot be more than 2GB per file.
+MS Office Live works similar to Google Drive.
+It allows users to save their documents on OneDrive and share them with others.
+If you run out of space in your free Google Drive account, you could consider using the free 15 GB space provided by Microsoft for document sharing.
+However, it's not ideal to have a different file-sharing system in place, especially in a corporate environment.
+As for file size restrictions, the file size cannot exceed 2 GB per file.

-Dropbox was actually the pioneer when it came to syncing and sharing documents across multiple devices.
-Just like in Google Drive or OneDrive, you can drop your files in your dropbox folder, copy the link and share your documents with multiple parties.
-The amount of free space provided by Dropbox is only 2GB which is the lowest amongst the alternatives.
-Also you cannot edit your documents online with DropBox like you can in Google Drive and OneDrive; the service is meant to purely store, backup and share your data.
+Dropbox is actually the pioneer when it comes to sync and sharing documents across multiple devices.
+Just like in Google Drive or OneDrive, you can drop files in the DropBox folder, copy the link, and share your documents with multiple people.
+The amount of free space provided by Dropbox is only 2 GB which is the lowest amongst the alternatives.
+Also, DropBox doesn't allow editing the documents online like Google Drive and OneDrive which is a great disadvantage.
+The service is meant purely to store, backup, and share your data.

-Box is just like Dropbox, Google Drive and OneDrive.
+Box is just like Dropbox, Google Drive, and OneDrive.
 It enables you to store, backup, edit and share documents and other data on the internet.
-At 10GB, Box beats DropBox in the amount of free space it offers but falls behind Google Drive and OneDrive.
+With 10 GB of free space, Box beats DropBox but falls behind Google Drive and OneDrive.

-7. Other Data Rooms
+7. EthosData Data Room